 What does it mean to argue something?

-Throughout your life, you will often be asked to take a stand on a given topic and argue your position, but what exactly does that mean?
+You will be asked to take a stand on a topic.
+In this case, you will need to argue, but what does that mean?

 Open or closed argumentation